 - When accepting an offer, make sure the buyer is committed to the home, as well as the agent.
 The last thing you want is for a deal to fall through, forcing you to go back on the market when the “new listing buzz” is gone.
 A good insurance policy for this is having back up offers, or an agent who stays in touch with interested parties.

 - Ultimately, preparing the home to look its best, and not overpricing it, will play a large part in maximizing the selling price.

-- If your agent has the ability to come up with solutions to problems, your odds for a smooth and successful transaction greatly increase.
-The more active agents, who have done a lot of transactions, are more likely to have the knowledge and resourcefulness to solve problems should they arise.
+- If your agent has the ability to come up with solutions to problems, your odds for a smooth and successful transaction will increase.
+Active agents who have done lots of transactions are more likely to have the knowledge and resourcefulness to solve problems should they arise.